 Fats provide one of the most efficient modes of heat transfer during cooking.
 From deep fat frying to sautéing in a skillet or wok, hot oil can transfer high levels of heat to the surface of food without overheating the interior portions.
 Using fats and oils to transfer heat also facilitates crust formation

 The type of fat used in a product often determines the melting point of the final product.
 A melting point is a temperature at which a substance changes from a solid to a liquid.
 This characteristic is especially important for items like chocolate, frosting, and salad dressings.
 Saturated fats, like butter and lard, are solid and room temperature, which makes them perfect for using solid foods like chocolate and frosting.
 Vegetable oils are liquid at room temperature, which makes them perfect for use in products like salad dressings.
 The low melting point of vegetable oils allows salad dressings to stay in liquid form when refrigerated.

 Fats are the most calorie-dense compound in food, weighing in at over twice the calories per gram of proteins or carbohydrates.
 While this may not be seen as an advantage in today’s modern society, the ability to provide energy-dense food items is still necessary in many parts of the world.
 Fat is an effective method of delivering calories when needed.
 Fats are also important for delivering fat-soluble vitamins such as Vitamins A, E, D, and K.

 Fats play an important role in making foods satisfying or making us feel full.
 Because fats take longer to digest than carbohydrates or proteins, high-fat foods stay in the stomach longer and delay the feeling of hunger.

-While fats and oils are not soluble in water, there are other chemical compounds that are only soluble in fats.
-Many of these fat-soluble compounds are responsible for foods flavor and even vitamin content.
+While fats and oils are not soluble in water, other chemical compounds are only soluble in fats.
+Many of these fat-soluble compounds are responsible for foods' flavor and even vitamin content.
 Including fat in food allows for maximum flavor and a wider range of nutritional content.